Wafer Privacy Policy

 This policy applies to:

-- Our inference API, including Wafer Pass and any dedicated or enterprise endpoints.
+• Our inference API, including Serverless and any dedicated or enterprise endpoints.

 It does not cover third-party services that integrate with Wafer (such as agent harnesses, IDE extensions, or aggregators); those services have their own privacy policies.